aws-games/cloud-game-development-toolkit/CONTRIBUTING.md

 GitHub provides additional document on [forking a repository](https://help.github.com/articles/fork-a-repo/) and [creating a pull request](https://help.github.com/articles/creating-a-pull-request/).

+## Conventional Commits

+This project uses [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) following the release of v1.0.0-alpha.
+These conventions ensure that the commit history of the project remains readable, and supports extensive automation around pull request creation, release cadence, and documentation.

+We do not enforce conventional commits on contributors.
+We do require that pull request titles follow convention so that the changelog and release automation work as expected.

 ## Finding contributions to work on
 Looking at the existing issues is a great way to find something to contribute on.
 As our projects, by default, use the default GitHub issue labels (enhancement/bug/duplicate/help wanted/invalid/question/wontfix), looking at any 'help wanted' issues is a great place to start.